Risk Spotlight

 In business partnerships, marketing is usually a big part of how companies work together to promote their products or services.
 But what if one company doesnʼt want its name tied to the otherʼs marketing?
 Thatʼs where the prohibition on co-marketing clause comes in—itʼs a part of the contract that stops one party from using the otherʼs name, logo, or brand in any marketing materials without getting permission first.

-Let’s unpack what a prohibition on co-marketing clause is, why it matters, and what to keep in mind if you see one in a contract.
+So, what is a prohibition on co-marketing clause?
+Letʼs unpack what it is, why it matters, and what to keep in mind if you see one in a contract.

 The basics of a prohibition on co-marketing clause